Kingxukai/linux/Documentation/networking/device_drivers/wwan/t7xx.rst

 /dev/wwan0fastboot0 character device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The driver exposes a fastboot protocol interface by implementing
 fastboot WWAN Port.
-The userspace end of the fastboot channel pipe is a
+The userspace end of the woke fastboot channel pipe is a
 /dev/wwan0fastboot0 character device.
 Application shall use this interface for
 fastboot protocol communication.